Chyl0l0/File-System-Module/README.md

 # File System Module
-A binary file processing program for linux, that deals with binary files and System calls.
+A binary file processing program for linux, that parses binary files through system calls.

 For more details see Requirements.pdf.